 - The participant will be able to compare and contrast various functional outcomes to guide clinical decision making in establishing a timeline for return to play (RTP)

-- The participant will be able to list a multi-dimensional return to play (RTP) criteria for guiding athletes back to participation following a hamstring injury.
+- The participant will be able to list multi-dimensional return to play (RTP) criteria for guiding athletes back to participation following a hamstring injury.

 - The participant will be able to outline an interventional strength and conditioning program that focuses on rehabilitation for the injured athlete and preventative measures for the non-injured athlete